WHO honors Henrietta Lacks, a Black American whose cells, taken without consent, were used in vaccine research

-Her cells, which have been reproduced billions of times for medical research, were used in developing the polio vaccine, medications for HIV/AIDS and breakthroughs for in-vitro fertilization.
+Her cells, which have been reproduced billions of times for medical research, were used in developing the polio vaccine, medications for HIV/AIDS and breakthroughs for in vitro fertilization.
 The WHO also noted that the “cells are currently used in vital research for COVID-19 response efforts.”

-Lacks, a young mother of five, died at 31 of cervical cancer in October 1951, just eight months after her diagnosis.
+Lacks, a mother of five, died at age 31 of cervical cancer in October 1951, just eight months after her diagnosis.
 During a visit to Johns Hopkins Hospital in Baltimore, which was racially segregated at the time, she complained of vaginal bleeding, which led her gynecologist to discover a large, malignant tumor on her cervix.

-During her treatment, a sample of Lacks’s cancer cells retrieved during a biopsy were sent to the tissue lab of George Gey, a cancer researcher who was collecting cells from patients at the hospital.
-Each sample he gathered soon died, he found.
+During her treatment, a sample of Lacks’s cancer cells retrieved during a biopsy were sent to the tissue lab of George Gey, a cancer researcher who was collecting cells from patients at the hospital. \Each sample he gathered soon died, he found.
 But Lacks’s cells miraculously thrived and doubled every 20 to 24 hours, the hospital said — making them the first living human cells to survive and multiply outside the human body.

 For decades since, Lacks’s cells, known medically as “HeLa cells” — from the first two letters of her first and last names — have been used and commercialized by the science community across the globe.